UniMath/agda-unimath/src/foundation/sequential-limits.lagda.md

   where

   sequence-standard-sequential-limit :
-    standard-sequential-limit A → (n : ℕ) → type-inverse-sequential-diagram A n sequence-standard-sequential-limit = pr1
+    standard-sequential-limit A → (n : ℕ) → family-inverse-sequential-diagram A n sequence-standard-sequential-limit = pr1

   coherence-standard-sequential-limit :